-This is a tool for network engineers which is aimed at working with OSPF network offline.
+This is a OSPF/IS-IS visualization and analytics tool for network engineers which is aimed at working with OSPF/IS-IS network offline.

 Test topolograph's functionality right now!
 A test graph with 13 hosts has already pre-uploaded for everyone.

 1. Save OSPF LSDB as txt file or use Napalm (for dockered version)